martinraul/jose-larralde-quotes-generator/README.md

 # Jose-Larralde-Quotes-Generator
-A very simple React project to listing random quotes of José Larralde
+A very simple React project to list random quotes of José Larralde

 **About José Larralde:**